DevSoniaBatista/oly-polygon/README.md

 To utilize the AuctionCrypto contract, follow these steps:

-1. **Deploy the Contract**: This contract was implemented and deployed on Scaffold Framework

-   #### Example of how to deploy on the Polygon zkEvmCardona Testnet network
-`yarn deploy --network polygonZkEvmCardonaTestnet`

-2. **Interact with the Contract**: Use a compatible Ethereum wallet, such as MetaMask, to interact with the contract.
+1. **Interact with the Contract**: Use a compatible Ethereum wallet, such as MetaMask, to interact with the contract.
 This includes creating new auctions, placing bids on existing auctions, creating tokens, and purchasing available tokens.
+To create tokens or auctions, use the metadata JSON, as shown in this example: [JSON](https://azure-bitter-grasshopper-987.mypinata.cloud/ipfs/QmQH2tbg9MV1wBad12pT6momaCmEjFADkc59FaGRYFaN3q)

-3. **Manage Transactions**: When participating in auctions or purchasing tokens, ensure you have a sufficient balance in your Ethereum wallet.
+2. **Manage Transactions**: When participating in auctions or purchasing tokens, ensure you have a sufficient balance in your Ethereum wallet.
 Also, be aware of the associated transaction fees.

-4. **Monitor Activities**: Keep track of events emitted by the contract to monitor auction and token transaction activity.
+3. **Monitor Activities**: Keep track of events emitted by the contract to monitor auction and token transaction activity.
 This includes events such as the creation of new auctions, bids on auctions, auction closure, and token purchases.

 ## Author
 This contract was developed by the CryptoGenius Team.